Wasi16/PatternAnalysis-2025/recognition/convnext_s4784847/README.md

 ## Problem Space

-The focus of this project is on the classification of Alzheimer’s disease using MRI scans from the ADNI (Alzheimer’s Disease Neuroimaging Initiative) dataset.
-Alzheimer’s causes gradual structural changes in the brain, and early detection is crucial for treatment and diagnosis.
-The goal is to build a model capable of distinguishing between Alzheimer’s patients (AD) and cognitively normal controls (NC) based on 2D MRI slices.
+The focus of this project is on the classification of Alzheimer's disease using MRI scans from the ADNI (Alzheimer's Disease Neuroimaging Initiative) dataset.
+Alzheimer's causes gradual structural changes in the brain, and early detection is crucial for treatment and diagnosis.
+The goal is to build a model capable of distinguishing between Alzheimer's patients (AD) and cognitively normal controls (NC) based on 2D MRI slices.
 This task represents a real world medical image classification challenge, where accurate pattern recognition from subtle anatomical differences is essential.

 ---